labgem/microscope-user-doc/docs/content/mage/info.rst

 What is the "Roles" classification?
 -----------------------------------

-This functional classification corresponds to the MultiFunction classification which has been developed by Monica Riley for E. coli
+This functional classification corresponds to the MultiFun classification which has been developed by Monica Riley for E. coli (http://genprotec.mbl.edu/).

 **Reference**:`Serres MH, Riley M. MultiFun, a multifunctional classification scheme for Escherichia coli K-12 gene products.
 Microb Comp Genomics.
 2000;5(4):205-22. <http://www.ncbi.nlm.nih.gov/pubmed/11471834>`_